PI-Media/json-api/readme.txt

 == Changelog ==

-= 2.2.0 =
+= 2.2.0 (2022-02-10): =
-* Updated readme file, updated code to make it compatible with 5.9 version of WordPress
+* Updated readme file, updated code to make it compatible with 5.9 version of WordPress and updated code to make it compatible with 8 version of PHP

 = 2.0.0 (2019-08-15): =
 * Updated readme file, updated code to make it compatible with 5.2.2 version of WordPress